NinVoido/spotify-vpn/doc/man-sections/management-options.rst

   (client-only).

 --management-signal
-  Send SIGUSR1 signal to OpenVPN if management session disconnects.
-This is useful when you wish to disconnect an OpenVPN session on user logoff.
+  Send SIGUSR1 signal to spotify if management session disconnects.
+This is useful when you wish to disconnect an spotify session on user logoff.
   For ``--management-client`` this option is not needed since a disconnect will always generate a :code:`SIGTERM`.